 What ages do you work with?

-I work with adults.
+I work with adults only.

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?
 How can therapy help me?